Sweden's "Mr Fix It" offers crisis lessons for Europe

 "We had shouting matches.
 The IMF just didn't see the risks of too much austerity," he said.
 "After a while they didn't invite me back to these meetings."

 After the crisis, consumers began to repay debts.
-The domestic savings ratio was -8 percent of GDP before the crisis, but by 1993 it was plus 12 percent, a shift of a fifth of GDP.
+The domestic savings ratio was -8 percent of GDP before the crisis, but by 1993 it was +12 percent, a shift of a fifth of GDP.

 A January report by the McKinsey Global Institute says Sweden's banking measures were critical to kick-start lending.
 It warned cutting spending too aggressively can slow recovery, as happened in Finland in 1992 amid private debt deleveraging.